Part of my NixOS migration series

 The solution

-• cliphist: Maintains a searchable history of everything you’ve copied
+• cliphist: Watches clipboard changes and stores them in a database, giving you a searchable history of everything you’ve copied

 Installation